 The primary purpose of assessment and evaluation at HIS is to support, improve and give students feedback so they can reflect on their learning process.
 Students have different abilities, interests, experiences, and learning styles.
-Therefore, assessment and evaluation must be varied and valid and must allow students to demonstrate the full range of their learning.
+Therefore, assessment and evaluation are varied and valid and allow students to demonstrate the full range of their learning.

 General Assessment Guidelines in the Early Years and Elementary Classes: